donglin8506/Blog/docs/VisionMultiModal/MAE_paper.md

 | [24]Deep Residual Learning for Image Recognition | 使用残差学习来做图片分类 | ResNet | 2015-12-10
 | [16]An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale | 用Transformers做大规模图片识别 | ViT | 2020-10-22

+On the other hand, we note that images and languages are signals of a different nature and this difference must be addressed carefully.
+Images are merely(仅仅) recorded light(光) without a semantic decomposition into the visual analogue of words.
+Instead of attempting to remove objects, we remove random patches that most likely do not form a semantic segment.
+Likewise, our MAE reconstructs pixels, which are not semantic entities.
+Nevertheless, we observe (e.g., Figure 4) that our MAE infers complex, holistic(整体的) reconstructions, suggesting it has learned numerous(很多的) visual concepts, i.e. semantics.
+We hypothesize that this behavior occurs by way of a rich hidden representation inside the MAE.
+We hope this perspective will inspire(启发) future work.